Updated on May 7, 2023

 - @email@example.com: the website 9 to 5 Linux.

 - @email@example.com: Bitwarden, the open-source password manager.

-- @firstname.lastname@example.org: a bot reposting from their blog, reporting the latest disaster in cryptocurrency/NFTs/“Web3.”
+- @firstname.lastname@example.org: an account reporting the latest disasters in cryptocurrency/NFTs/“Web3.”

 - @email@example.com: LibreOffice, the free open-source office software suite.